 The Higher Education Administration faculty is composed of practitioners and researchers who are leaders in the field-including deans, provosts, and directors-who represent a range of colleges and universities.
 While they may present at national conferences and publish in respected journals, most also retain their full-time administrative positions.
 Their experience informs their instruction, allowing them to connect the theories that they are teaching to the real-world situations that face higher education professionals.
 This applied approach benefits students who are currently working in the field.
 From their very first course, students can start using what they have learned to improve their professional practice.

-"Read All Faculty Biographies
+" Read All Faculty Biographies

-NOTE: The course descriptions for this program can be found using Class Search in SOLAR, and/or at the end of the Bulletin.
+The course descriptions for this program can be found using Class Search in SOLAR, and/or on the program website.

 Human Resource Management